School of Health Professions and Education

 School of HPE will be a pioneer school for fostering innovative new programs and new teaching/delivery models within programs

-Facilitator: Ahmed Radwan with Tim Abraham, Jim Monahan, Wendy Moore.
-UC Strategic Goals (1, 2, 3)
+Facilitator: Ahmed Radwan with Tim Abraham, Jim Monahan, Wendy Moore; Utica Strategic Goals (1, 2, 3)

 - The School will support innovation in program development and program offering based on Market needs.